kluchsin/kluchsin.github.io/_pages/about.md

 Recent Projects
 =====
+NPP Project - studying surface and near-surface volatile suppression in 5 - 15 km diameter craters within Cabeus crater.
+Work produced findings that suggest 1) impact gardening dredge-up may drive surface ice expression and 2) true polar wander may have resulted in modern PSR extents prior to the end of the Eratosthenian era.
+Paper submitted 03/2025, oral presentation at LPSC 2024.

 Lunar Migration of Ice in Seasonal Transient Shadow (LunarMISTS) - a Python model of short term vertical migration of ice under seasonal or transient lunar shadow conditions.
 Paper published 10/2022, oral presentation at LPSC 2022, talk for Friends of Lunar Volatiles telecon 2021, poster presentation at NESF 2020.
 The publication version of the LunarMISTS code is archived at https://zenodo.org/record/6450365#.ZFVueZHMLD4 and a living version can be found at https://github.com/kluchsin/LunarMISTS.

 Moon Polar Ice and Ejecta Stratigraphy (MoonPIES) - a Python model of lunar ice and ejecta layering within polar cold traps across lunar history, in collaboration with other members of the LPI Exploration Science Summer Internship program in 2021.
 Paper published 04/2023, oral presentation at LPSC 2022 by Christian Tai Udovicic.
 The publication version of the MoonPIES code is archived at https://zenodo.org/record/7067352#.ZFVvSZHMLD4 and a living version can be found at https://github.com/cjtu/moonpies.